syncfusion-content/extension-docs/Extension/WPF-Extension/Download-and-Installation.md

 1. Download the [Syncfusion<sup style="font-size:70%">&reg;</sup> WPF Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.WPFExtension) from the Visual Studio Marketplace.
 2. If any Visual Studio instances are still open, close them.
-3. Double-click on the downloaded VSIX file to install.
-You can see the VSIX installation prompts for the Visual Studio 2019 version.
-If Visual Studio 2019 is not installed, it will not be possible to install the extension
+3. Double-click the downloaded VSIX file to install.
+The installer will display prompts to install the extension in any available Visual Studio instances.
+If no Visual Studio installation is detected, the extension cannot be installed.

 	![Vsix Modify Window](Download-and-Installation-images/VSIXInstall.png)
 4. Click the **Install** button.
-5. After the installation is complete, open Visual Studio 2019.
+5. After the installation is complete, open Visual Studio.
 You can now use Syncfusion<sup style="font-size:70%">&reg;</sup> extensions from the Visual Studio under the Extensions menu.

 	![Syncfusion<sup style="font-size:70%">&reg;</sup> WPF Menu](Download-and-Installation-images/SyncfusionWpfMenu.png)